Tax relief for bicycle leasing only, not for e-scooters

 Compared to an e-scooter, a bicycle also has benefits in terms of practicality!
 On your bicycle, you can easily carry your gear thanks to convenient panniers or carriers.

 Plus, you secure your bicycle with peace of mind with a solid lock.
 And don't forget those long distances: with a bicycle, especially an electric one, you can easily travel much further than with any e-scooter!
-If you are interested in discovering all the benefits of leasing a bicycle, make sure to read our blog 'The six benefits of bicycle leasing for employees'.
+If you are interested in discovering all the benefits of leasing a bicycle, make sure to read our blog 'The six advantages of bicycle leasing for employees'.

 Why electric scooters are not (yet) in o2o's leasing scheme